 - This medicine may affect certain lab tests.
 Tell all of your health care providers and lab workers that you take Nexium (esomeprazole delayed-release capsules).

-- Low magnesium levels have rarely happened in people taking drugs like this one for at least 3 months.
-Most of the time, this has happened after 1 year of care.
-You will need to have your blood work checked if you will be taking Nexium (esomeprazole delayed-release capsules) for a long time or if you take certain other drugs like digoxin or water pills.
-Talk with your doctor.
+- Rarely, low magnesium levels have happened in people taking drugs like this one for at least 3 months.
+Most of the time, this happened after 1 year of treatment.
+You will need to have blood work if you take Nexium (esomeprazole delayed-release capsules) for a long time or with certain other drugs.

 - Long-term treatment (for instance longer than 3 years) with drugs like this one has rarely caused low vitamin B-12 levels.
 Talk with the doctor.

 - Lupus has happened with Nexium (esomeprazole delayed-release capsules), as well as lupus that has gotten worse in people who already have it.
 Tell your doctor if you have lupus.
 Call your doctor right away if you have signs of lupus like a rash on the cheeks or other body parts, sunburn easy, muscle or joint pain, chest pain or shortness of breath, or swelling in the arms or legs.